- Coronavirus | Belgian measures for businesses

 - For loans: the insurers will follow the conditions applicable to the banking sector, being loan repayment delay (interest payments and capital repayments) until 31 October 2020.

-The existing guarantee scheme already allows companies unable to conclude financing agreements due to a lack of sufficient guarantees to have up to 75% of the commitments covered in exchange for a one-off premium of 0.50 %.
-The current scheme also enables companies to obtain a bridging loan guaranteed for existing non-bank debts no older than 3 months.
+The existing guarantee scheme already allows undertakings unable to conclude financing agreements due to a lack of sufficient guarantees to have up to 75% of the commitments covered in exchange for a one-off premium of 0.50 %.
+The current scheme also enables undertakings to obtain a bridging loan guaranteed for existing non-bank debts no older than 3 months.

 The duration of the guarantee scheme is limited to a maximum of 10 years for amounts up to EUR 750,000.

-Finally, bank debts under existing credit facilities and investment credits not yet covered by the guarantee arrangement, can be guaranteed to the extent that the bank is prepared to grant a payment extension of minimum 3 months.
+In respect of debts under existing credit facilities and leasing agreements not yet covered by the guarantee arrangement, a guarantee covering 50 % of the commitments can be granted to the extent that the bank agrees to retain the credit agreement for another 3 months or to grant a payment extension of minimum 3 months.

-The applicant who wishes to make use of the guarantee, should motivate that the guaranteed credit will be reserved for solving the coronavirus-related financial problems.
+The applicant who wishes to make use of the guarantee, should contact its bank or leasing undertaking, and will have to motivate that the guaranteed credit will be reserved for solving the coronavirus-related financial problems.

-Additionally, via Participatiemaatschappij Vlaanderen (PMV), the Flemish government grants guarantees through its so-called Gigarant-arrangement for amounts exceeding EUR 1,500,000 for loans made to businesses.
+Additionally, via Participatiemaatschappij Vlaanderen (PMV), the Flemish government grants guarantees through its so-called Gigarant-arrangement (total limit: EUR 3 billion) for amounts exceeding EUR 1,500,000 for loans made to undertakings.
 80% of the underlying financing can be covered.
-The guarantee is for a maximum of 8 years, and only benefits of the business and personal sureties established by the bank for the guaranteed loan.
+The guarantee is for a maximum of 6 years, and only benefits of the business and personal sureties established by the bank for the guaranteed loan.
 Borrowers will pay a guarantee premium (in line with market conditions) and will bilaterally agree with PMV on employment in Flanders.
+Guarantees can be granted until 31 December 2020.

-- Eligible to receive such Gigarant-guarantee, are small, medium-sized and large companies that:
+- Eligible to receive such Gigarant-guarantee, are small, medium-sized and large undertakings that:

 - can present a properly substantiated business plan,